jjnietoc/todo-app/README.md

 ### 4. Create an App Engine

 In the search bar above, look for "App Engine" and click it.
 Once it opens, click "Create Application".
-Choose your area and click in App Engine Default service account, and continue.
+Choose your area, click on App Engine Default service account, and continue.
 Once its created, download and install the Google Cloud SDK.
 Follow the instructions to initialize it and set it up in your local environment.
 You will need this to deploy your app later on.

 ### 5. Create a Database Instance

 In the search bar above, look for "SQL" and click it.
 Once it opens, click "Create Instance".
 This specific project uses [PostgreSQL](https://www.postgresql.org/) and [Prisma](https://www.prisma.io/docs/concepts/overview/what-is-prisma), so we will also choose the PostgreSQL option.
 Click Enable API to continue.
 This will take a few seconds.

-Once it loads, fill your info.
-Choose a password that does not include any of your personal info.
-Choose the configuration that you need.
-I recommend using Single Zone availability if you're thinking of using this for a small project.
-Click on **Customize your Instance** and go to **Connections**.
+Once it loads, fill in your info.
+Choose a password that does not include any of your personal information, and choose the configuration that you need.
+I recommend using Single Zone availability if you're thinking of using this as a small project.
+Afterwards, click on **Customize your Instance** and go to **Connections**.

 In there, check Public IP if its not checked and then click on Add Network.
-There, choose a name for the public connections, and write '0.0.0.0/0' on the Network\* field.
+There, choose a name for the public connections, and write '0.0.0.0/0' on the 'Network\*' field.
 This will allow you to connect to your db from your computer.This isn't recommended, but because this is a small project you can continue.

 Let the Database create itself.
 This could take a few minutes.